 - a.
 Exterior building materials and details.
 Building materials and details strongly define a project's architectural style and overall character.
 (See Design Handbook for examples of acceptable materials, building scale and designs.)
 "One-sided" schemes are prohibited; similar materials and details must be used on all sides of a building to achieve continuity and completeness of design.
 Predominant exterior building materials must be of good quality and characteristic of Kittery, such as horizontal wood board siding, vertical wood boards, wood shakes, brick, stone or simulated stone, glass and vinyl, or metal clapboard. - b.
 Roofs.
 A building's prominent roofs must be pitched a minimum of 4:12 unless demonstrated to the Planning Board's satisfaction that this is not practicable.
 Acceptable roof styles are gabled, gambrel and hipped roofs.
 Flat roofs, shed roofs and roof facades (such as "stuck on" mansards) are not acceptable as prominent roof forms except as provided above.
 The roof design must screen or camouflage rooftop protrusions to minimize the visual impact of air-conditioning units, air handler units, exhaust vents, transformer boxes and the like.
-(See Design Handbook for examples of appropriate treatments.)
+(See Design Handbook for examples of appropriate treatments.) - c.

-c.
 Loading docks and overhead doors.
-Loading docks and overhead doors must be located on the side or rear of the building and screened from view from adjacent properties in residential use.
+Loading docks and overhead doors must be located on the side or rear of the building and screened from view from adjacent properties in residential use. - (5).
+Landscaping site improvements.

-(10).
-Landscaping site improvements

 To achieve attractive and environmentally sound site design and appropriate screening of parking areas, in addition to the landscaping standards contained in Chapter 16.8 the following landscaping requirements apply to new and modified existing developments: [Amended 9-26-2011 by Ord.
-No. 11-15]

-- a.
+No. 11-15] - a.
 Landscape planter strip.
 A vegetated landscape planter strip must be provided a minimum of 15 feet in depth adjacent to the right-of-way of all public roads and include the following landscape elements: - i.
 Ground cover.
 The entire landscape planter strip must be vegetated except for approved driveways, walkways, bikeways and screened utility equipment. - ii.
 Street-side trees.
 A minimum of one tree must be planted for each 50 feet of street frontage.
 The trees may be spaced along the frontage or grouped or clustered to enhance the visual quality of the site.
 (See Design Handbook for examples.)
 The trees must be a minimum two-and-one-half-inch caliper and be at least 12 feet high at the time of planting.
 The species should be selected from the list of recommended street trees in the Town Design Handbook.
-Existing large healthy trees must be preserved if practical and will count toward this requirement.
+Existing large healthy trees must be preserved if practical and will count toward this requirement. - iii.
+Special situations. - 1.Expansions of less than 1,000 square feet to existing uses are exempt from the landscaping standard of this subsection. - 2.Depth of landscape planter strip.
+In instances where the required minimum depth of the landscape planter strip is legally utilized, in accordance with previous permits or approvals, for parking, display, storage, building or necessary vehicle circulation, the depth may be narrowed by the Planning Board to the minimum extent necessary to achieve the objective of the proposed project, provided that the required shrubs and perennials are planted along the street frontage to soften the appearance of the development from the public street.